Benedictus ~ Before Salem, a Prologue

 Kingdom of France

-"Isn't it obvious?" she murmured, eyes closed as though in a trance.
-"Caleb fell madly in love with my ancestor Maven, married her, and returned with her to Mercia."
+"Isn't it obvious?" she murmured, as though in a trance.
+"Caleb woke several hours later, his fever broken, his pain gone, and his leg completely healed.
+He then fell madly in love with my ancestor Maven, married her, and returned with her to Mercia."

-"Athena, what your ancestory doing in a German convent?"
+"Athena, what was your ancestor doing in a German convent?"

 "She was born out of wedlock," the witch replied.
 "When her mother died in childbirth, her father, a German lord, left her in the care of nuns."